 In retrospect, my teenage years were actually quite magical.
 Inwood was the community I grew up in, and for the most part, I knew nearly everyone.
 However, what I couldn’t figure out for the life of me was why I couldn’t recall my own neighbor!

 I grew up next door to Lin-Manuel Miranda and his family… literally.
 Lin was that strange kid who wore dark clothes, a beanie hat and always wore headphones, walking to the beat of whatever he was listening to.
-Every once a while my mom encouraged me to be friends with him, but as a kid, I was reluctant towards “forcing” something like that.
+Every once a while my mom encouraged me to be friends with him but as a kid I was reluctant towards “forcing” something like that.
 I‘m not exactly the “impeding” type, especially with someone who usually appeared disinterested with the world around him.
 Lin walked right past my bedroom window everyday like clockwork exactly the same way.
 I never saw him anywhere else, let alone, playing ball or hanging out with the rest of “us” in the neighborhood (although we actually know the same people in neighborhood).

 I knew Lin’s father, he was always a kind man who said “hi” to me occasionally whenever he saw me cleaning the front of my building (yes, I helped my dad with his duties).
 Lin’s mom was a quiet woman and I recall Lin’s babysitter, grandmother and aunt who visited them regularly.
-Funny enough, the Miranda family’s backyard and ours actually connected (they were separated by a couple scalable fences) and I’d often jump into their yard to retrieve a ball that got accidentally hit or kick into it while playing around.
-During winter months, I’d help shovel the front of my building, and when necessary, cleared a path down the hill all the way to the front of Lin’s house to help our building tenants walk to and fro from work — to minimize any risk of slipping and falling.
+Funny enough, the Miranda family’s backyard and mine connected (they were separated by a couple scalable fences) and I’d often jump into their yard to retrieve a ball that got accidentally hit or kick into it while playing around.
+During winter months, I’d help shovel the front of my building, and when necessary, cleared a path down the hill to the front of Lin’s house to help our building tenants walk to and fro from work — to minimize any risk of slips and falls.

 I’m sitting in my parent’s living room watching Hamilton’s America in disbelief.
 That lone strange boy I would always see walk past my window would go on to become an extraordinary visionary and lyricists.